Aaron98990/ways-of-the-game/misconduct.md

 >
 > 12.3 Disciplinary action

 A referee cannot give a caution or send-off to an outside agent (e.g. spectator, ball kid).
-In the cases where the referee want an outside agent or sent-off player removed, the referee can suspend the game until that happens.
-If the outside agent or sent-off player remains, the referee can abandon match.
+In the cases where the referee want an outside agent or sent-off person removed, the referee can suspend the game until that happens.
+If the outside agent or sent-off person remains, the referee can abandon the match.

+> The referee: keeps a record of the match and provides the appropriate authorities with a match report, including information on disciplinary action and any other incidents that occurred before, during or after the match Law 5.3

-Footballl associations (FA) sometimes create Report Codes or Charge Codes for misconduct.
-Dissent (caution) in the United States is "DT" and in England it is "C2".
+Footballl associations (FAs) sometimes create <a href="/"></a>Report Codes or Charge Codes for misconduct.
+In the United States, they are called "Report Codes" and their full list is <a href="US%20Misconduct%20Codes.pdf" target=”_blank”>here</a>.
+In England, they are called "Charge Codes" and their full list is <a href="England%20Misconduct%20Codes.pdf" target=”_blank”>here</a>.
+The code for dissent (caution) in the United States is "DT" and in England it is "C2".

 ## Referee's authority